bowser-js/bowser/README.md

 If WebOS device is an HP TouchPad the flag `touchpad` is additionally set.

 ### Browser capability grading
-One of these flags will be set:
+One of these flags may be set:

   * `a` - This browser has full capabilities
   * `c` - This browser has degraded capabilities.
 Serve simpler version
   * `x` - This browser has minimal capabilities and is probably not well detected.

 There is no `b`.
+For unknown browsers, none of these flags may be set.

 ### Ender Support